 Admission to the College of Veterinary Medicine.

-(See College of Veterinary Medicine section in Part II.)
+(See College of Veterinary Medicine section)